Scottish-Tech-Army/streetassist-exporter/docs/deploy.md

     - Click `Save` at the top of the screen, so the change is not immediately forgotten.

-- Set up users in the database as follows.
+### Set up users and groups to have read rights to the data

+This must be done to allow individual users to run Power BI reports, and involves entering either their IDs or the ID of a security group they are a member of into the portal.

 - Click on `SQL databases` under `Settings` of the SQL Server instance.

 - Click on the `sqldb` database.

 - Click on `Query Editor`

 - Do not enter a password; you should click the `Continue as yourmail@yourdomain` button.

 - Enter the following for each user you wish to grant rights, assuming that their email is `user@domain`.

     ```sql
     CREATE USER [user@domain] FROM EXTERNAL PROVIDER;
     ALTER ROLE db_datareader ADD MEMBER [user@domain];
     ```

 - If you want to grant permissions to a security group, then create a security group in the Entra admin centre, and then do

     ```sql
     CREATE USER [SecurityGroupName] FROM EXTERNAL PROVIDER;
     ALTER ROLE db_datareader ADD MEMBER [SecurityGroupName];
     ```